 Remember, an authoritarian must never retreat.
 Not even on the tiniest issues like a pointless, unimportant line in a law.
 It would make his subjects feel empowered and prove that resistance is not futile.
 Today he allows the pointless window covers to be taken off – tomorrow they will demand his hands out of the public purse.
 These nasty citizens get emboldened if you let them.

 So Orbán did what Orbán does best, he threw in a distraction.
 It happened to be the threat of a death penalty.
 And pundit upon pundit, politician upon politician piled on to express their predictable and beside-the-point condemnations.
 Mission accomplished for Orbán.
-There were no words about the window covers anymore – even though tobacco shop robberies are still a thing in Hungary.
+There were no words about the window covers anymore – even though tobacco shop robberies never stopped.

 So the threat to the scapegoats is real.
 Yet, helping them doesn’t help them.
 Damned if you do – damned if you don’t.
 What can you do when you want to help?